Trajectory Modeling via Random Utility Inverse Reinforcement Learning: Markov Decision Process Formulation

-Finally, under the aforementioned assumptions and according to Eq. \eqref{eq:logit}, we can show that the conditional probability that a driver goes to location $s'$, given that it is currently at location $s$ during a trajectory $<s_0, s_1, ...>$ with origin $o = s_0$ and destination $d$ is
+Under the aforementioned assumptions and according to \eqref{eq:logit}, the conditional probability that a driver goes to location $s'$ given that he/she is currently at location $s$ during a trajectory $[s_0, s_1, ...]$ with origin $o = s_0$ and destination $d$ is

-Notice that the choice probability given by \eqref{eq:choice_probability} has the same mathematical form as a stochastic policy known as Boltzmann exploration in RL literature.
-However, in our modeling the interpretation is different: the agent is not following a stochastic policy, but rather it is following an optimal deterministic policy (a greedy policy in relation to the optimal value function given by Bellman's equation \eqref{eq:optimal_value_function}) which \emph{appears} to us as stochastic because we do not fully observe the extended state $(s,\epsilon)$.
+Notice that the choice probability given by \eqref{eq:choice_probability} has the same mathematical form as a stochastic policy known as Boltzmann policy in RL literature.
+However, in our modeling it has a different interpretation: the agent is not following a stochastic policy, but rather it is following an optimal deterministic policy (a greedy policy in relation to the optimal value function given by Bellman's equation \eqref{eq:optimal_value_function}) which \emph{appears} to us as stochastic because we do not fully observe the extended state $(s,\epsilon)$.
+Finally, it is worth noting that \eqref{eq:choice_probability} will be defined only if the expected value function $v_{\bm{\theta}}$ exists and can be computed.
+In Section \ref{sec:existence}, we establish conditions for the existence of $v_{\bm{\theta}}$.